Impact of Anisotropy on Neutron Star Structure and Curvature: Numerical analysis and results

 The surface curvature (SC) increases monotonically from the stellar center to the surface, reflecting the outward strengthening of the gravitational field.
 Figure~\ref{fig:SC} shows the ratio ${\cal K}(R)/{\cal K}_{\odot}$ as a function of neutron star mass for different values of $\lambda_{\rm BL}$.
 Anisotropy has a marked effect on SC, with distinct $\lambda_{\rm BL}$ values producing different curvature levels.
 The compactness $\eta = 2M/R$ increases from $0.560$ to $0.678$ as $\lambda_{\rm BL}$ varies from $-2.0$ to $+2.0$, directly influencing the surface curvature: larger $\eta$ corresponds to a smaller surface ${\cal K}$ and hence a reduced SC.
 The corresponding numerical values are summarized in Table~\ref{Tab:TB1}.

 The curvature inside NSs is up to $10^{14}$ times stronger than that around the Sun.
 While ${\cal K}(r)$ dominates in the dense core, ${\cal W}(r)$ grows outward from zero as ${\cal W}(r)\propto r^{2}$ and becomes dominant near the crust.
+Although curvature invariants are not directly observable quantities, their behavior is tightly correlated with measurable stellar properties such as compactness, mass–radius relations, tidal deformability, and surface redshift.
+In particular, the strong curvature near the crust–core interface coincides with regions where the EoS is comparatively well constrained by nuclear experiments.
+Hence, deviations from GR would most likely manifest indirectly through crust-related observables such as glitches, cooling behavior, or surface emission properties.
 These results show that anisotropy affects both the stellar structure and spacetime curvature, underscoring the importance of testing general relativity in such extreme strong-field environments \cite{eksi_2014,psaltis_2008}.